 The Riviera Maya extends for 75 miles south of Cancún to Tulum.
 In recent years, the area has seen frenetic development, with theme parks and gigantic all-inclusive operations, as well as the upscale Mayakoba complex.
 Of course, the Yucatán is more than just a beach.
 The state capital, Mérida, and the colonial city of Valladolid are both exceptionally interesting and attractive.
-Try to set aside a day to see some of the renowned Mayan ruins such as those at Uxmal.
-The trendy resort town of Tulum encompasses several notable palaces and temples.
+Try to set aside a day to see some of the Maya ruins, such as those at Uxmal.
+The trendy resort town of Tulum has several notable palaces and temples.
 Half an hour farther inland is the jungle-cloaked wonder of Cobá.
-Published in 1843, John L. Stephens’ memoir “Incidents of Travel in Yucatan,” a wry and readable account of his party’s discoveries of ancient sites, remains a classic on the subject.
+Published in 1843, John L. Stephens’ memoir, “Incidents of Travel in Yucatan,” a wry and readable account of his party’s discoveries of ancient sites, remains a classic on the subject.